percona/community/content/blog/2022-2-15-how-to-publish-blog-post.md

 slug: 'how-to-publish-blog-post'
 ---

+If you are an author or just want to become one, our blog is open to you.
+We accept any technical articles about databases and open-source technologies.
+We have no requirements for the uniqueness of the article, if your article is published on another resource, you can also publish it with us.

+In this article I will explain in detail how to publish a post in our Community Blog.

+I tried to prepare detailed instructions so that even a non-technical person could publish the post.
+If you have any difficulties at any step we will be glad to help, just contact us.

 ## Preparing the environment and tools for publishing a post.

 This step is optional, If you want to check your post or changes before publishing, you will need to make some adjustments on your computer.